LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

-   The semantics of ``(\+)/1`` and ``(->)/2`` control constructs in grammar rules with a terminal or a non-terminal in the **first** argument are problematic due to unrestricted look ahead that may or may not be valid considering the grammar rule implicit arguments.
+   The semantics of ``(\+)/1`` and ``(->)/2`` control constructs in grammar rules with a terminal or a non-terminal in the **first** argument are problematic due to unrestricted look ahead that may or may not be valid depending on the grammar rule implicit arguments.
 By default, the linter will print warnings for such calls (controlled by the :ref:`grammar_rules <flag_grammar_rules>` flag).
    Preferably restrit the use of the ``(\+)/1`` control construct to ``{}/1``